Anthony Bourdain’s Assistant Won’t Chase Him Around with a Hairbrush

 While she schedules the life and times of one of the most wildly popular (and wild) personalities in food, Woolever is wanting for more words under her own name.
 She’s working on a podcast that will go live “sometime between now and the apocalypse” and the possibility of her own book, though she isn’t sure the world needs another food memoir by somebody who hasn’t done something “extraordinary.”
 In the meantime, Woolever isn’t looking to leave Bourdain’s side anytime soon.
 She’s even making her “Parts Unknown” debut as the crew tours Queens in the new season.
 But when with Bourdain, even President Obama was inclined to have a beer over dinner.

-In part, this dish from Appetites is the leading candidate for Bourdain’s last meal on Earth because you “won’t have to worry about garlic breath in the next life,” but it is also, as he says, delicious as hell.
-During our interview, Woolever made a version of his recipe with littleneck clams from American Pride Seafood, a year-round staple at the Jackson Heights farmers market.
+The Linguine with Clams dish from Appetites, A Cookbook is the leading candidate for Bourdain’s last meal on Earth because you “won’t have to worry about garlic breath in the next life,” but it is also, as he says, delicious as hell.
+During our interview, Woolever (Bourdain's assistant) made a version of his recipe with littleneck clams from American Pride Seafood, a year-round staple at the Jackson Heights Farmers' Market.
 She added fresh asparagus, simply blanched and finished in a little olive oil, to accompany an already approachable dish.
 It’s surprisingly light (we ate it for Sunday lunch) despite pasta’s sedative effects, though Bourdain attributes it to a final meal before an eternal sleep.
 Ask Woolever what her final meal might be facing the apocalypse?
 Chocolate cake.
 Store-bought frosting.
 No bullshit.